-They will:

-- ➤ Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school - ➤ Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans - > Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEN support - ➤ Be the point of contact for external agencies, especially the local authority and its support services

-- ➤ Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - > Ensure the school keeps the records of all pupils with SEN up to date
+Information and Guidance Who should I contact to discuss the concerns or needs of my child?
+4.1 The SENDCo The SENDCo is Sanam Khan They will: &gt; Work with the headteacher and SEN Governor to determine the strategic development of the SEN policy and provision in the school. &gt; Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. &gt; Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching &gt; Advise on the graduated approach to providing SEN support. &gt; Be the point of contact for external agencies, especially the local authority and its support services. &gt; Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. &gt; Ensure the school keeps the records of all pupils with SEN up to

-4.2 The SEN governor

-The SEN governor will:

-- > Help to raise awareness of SEN issues at governing board meetings - ➤ Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this - ➤ Work with the headteacher and SENCO to determine the strategic development of the SEN policy and provision in the school

-4.3 The headteacher

-The headteacher will:

-- ➤ Work with the SENCO and SEN governor to determine the strategic development of the SEN policy and provision within the school - > Have overall responsibility for the provision and progress of learners with SEN and/or a disability

-4.4 Class teachers

-Each class teacher is responsible for:

-- The progress and development of every pupil in their class - > Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - > Working with the SENCO to review each pupil's progress and development and decide on any changes to provision - Ensuring they follow this SEN policy
+The SEN Governor will: 4.2 The SEN Governor Help to raise awareness of SEN issues at Governing Board meetings Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this Work with the headteacher and SENDCo to determine the strategic development of the SEN policy and provision in the school The Headteacher will: 4.3 The Headteacher: ➤ Work with the SENDCo and SEN Governor to determine the Mrs Fox strategic development of the SEN policy and provision within the school.
+Have overall responsibility for the provision and progress of learners with SEN and/or a disability.
+Each class teacher is responsible for: 4.4 Class Teachers > The progress and development of every pupil in their class.
+Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
+Working with the SENDCo to review each pupil's progress and development and decide on any changes to provision.
+Ensuring they follow this SEN policy.

-5. SEN information report
+5. SEN Information Report

-5.1 The kinds of SEN that are provided for
+5.1 The kinds of SEN that are provided for: